-Cliburn, Van (Harvey Lavan Cliburn)klĪˈbərn, 1934–, American pianist, b.
+Cliburn, Van (Harvey Lavan Cliburn)klĪˈbərn, 1934–2013, American pianist, b.
 Shreveport, La.
-Until 1951, Cliburn studied with his mother, a concert pianist, and became a pupil of Rosina Lhévinne at the Juilliard School of Music.
-Cliburn won the 1958 International Tchaikovsky Piano Competition in Moscow.
-His superb technique and interpretations are especially well-suited to Romantic music.
-In 1962 he created the Van Cliburn International Piano Competition in Fort Worth, Tex.
+Until 1951, Cliburn studied with his mother, a concert pianist, and later he became a pupil of Rosina Lhévinne at the Juilliard School of Music.
+Cliburn won the 1958 International Tchaikovsky Piano Competition in Moscow, and immediately became a cultural sensation and a cold war hero.
+His warm tone, superb technique, and sensitive interpretations were especially well-suited to Romantic music.
+In 1962 a group of his admirers created the Van Cliburn International Piano Competition in Fort Worth, Tex.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.